Mississippi Highway 25: Route description

+Jackson to Starkville

 MS 25 starts at an interchange with I-55 (Exit 98B) in Jackson with the name Lakeland Drive.
 The highway shortly passes through eastern Jackson.
 The highway eventually crosses the Pearl River, entering Rankin County and the city of Flowood.

 In Flowood, the highway travels east and serves a major business corridor.
 MS 25 intersects MS 475 (Airport Road) and travels a few miles north of the Jackson-Medgar Wiley Evers International Airport.
 The highway shortens from six to four lanes on the outskirts of the city and interchanges MS 471.
 MS 25 continues north through exurban areas, having an interchange with MS 43 in Sand Hill.
 The highway shortly passes through Scott County and then enters Leake County.

 In Leake County, MS 25 travels through rural forests and small residential areas.
 Along the way, the route intersects MS 13 before crossing the Pearl River once more.
 Soon after, the highway interchanges MS 16 and bypasses the city of Carthage.
 A few miles ahead, MS 25 intersects MS 429 (Red Dog Rd.) and has an interchange with MS 35 shortly after.
 The highway continues through rural Leake County before entering Attala County and almost immediately entering into Winston County.